Daily High to Daily Low: Is It Safe to Buy Sunrun Inc. (RUN)?

 RUN’s Market Performance

-RUN stocks went up by 2.41% for the week, with a monthly drop of -13.16% and a quarterly performance of 44.66%, while its annual performance rate touched 260.50%.
-The volatility ratio for the week stands at 6.11% while the volatility levels for the past 30 days are set at 6.81% for Sunrun Inc..
-The simple moving average for the period of the last 20 days is -0.49% for RUN stocks with a simple moving average of 53.64% for the last 200 days.
+RUN stocks went down by -24.25% for the week, with a monthly drop of -27.48% and a quarterly performance of 11.74%, while its annual performance rate touched 188.79%.
+The volatility ratio for the week stands at 8.52% while the volatility levels for the past 30 days are set at 6.94% for Sunrun Inc..
+The simple moving average for the period of the last 20 days is -15.47% for RUN stocks with a simple moving average of 23.26% for the last 200 days.

 Analysts’ Opinion of RUN